7assanyahya/Ufiles/README.md

 # Ufiles

-upload your file in local sever 💾.
+upload your file in local server 💾.

 the program use your PC ip 📟.